loganmarchione/loganmarchione.com/content/posts/2025/09/index.md

 ## Parts

 Below are the parts that are part of my IdeaBuilder 3D design (i.e., this is what you get if you upload the JSON file).
+However, I only ended up purchasing the 20x20 aluminum, since the hardware was too expensive.
+Also, the corners work everywhere except where the front shelves fit, so I scrapped them as well.

 | Part                            | Link                                            | Quantity | Price (per unit) | Total price       | Comments     |
 |---------------------------------|-------------------------------------------------|----------|------------------|-------------------|--------------|